ChrisCodesThings/is-css-hex-color/README.md

 ## Description

+Checks if a string is a valid CSS hex color code.

 Valid CSS hex colors must:
 - begin with a # character
 - contain 3 hex numbers from 0 to ff